Azure/azure-cli-extensions/src/managednetwork/azext_managednetwork/report.md

 |--virtual-networks|dict|The collection of virtual nets covered by the Managed Network|//virtual_networks|//virtualNetworks|
 |--subnets|dict|The collection of  subnets covered by the Managed Network|//subnets|//subnets|
 |--kind|str|Responsibility role under which this Managed Network Group will be created|/kind|/kind|
-### managednetwork managed-network-group delete
+### managednetwork group delete

-delete a managednetwork managed-network-group.
+delete a managednetwork group.

 |Option|Type|Description|Path (SDK)|Path (swagger)|
 |------|----|-----------|----------|--------------|